Variants of SARS-CoV-2

-There are many variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes coronavirus disease 2019 (COVID-19).
-Some are believed, or have been stated, to be of particular importance due to their potential for increased transmissibility, increased virulence, or reduced effectiveness of vaccines against them.
-These variants contribute to the continuation of the COVID-19 pandemic.
+Variants of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) are viruses that, while similar to the original, have genetic changes that are of enough significance to lead virologists to label them separately.
+SARS-CoV-2 is the virus that causes coronavirus disease 2019 (COVID-19).
+Some have been stated to be of particular importance, due to their potential for increased transmissibility, increased virulence, or reduced effectiveness of vaccines against them.
+These variants contribute to the continued circulation of SARS-CoV-2.